ckkhot/ckkhot/README.md

 Full-time Internship on CPT Jun 16 to Aug 1, 2025 Full-time STEM OPT earliest Aug 1, 2025 | Latest: Aug 18, 2025

-Willing to relocate for the right role, but I'm committed to doing my life's best in my current favorite city, San Francisco!
+Willing to relocate for the right role, but I'm committed to doing my life's best in my favorite city, San Francisco!
 </p>

 ---